P13: Story Mastery - Edit Well

 When Your Story Stops Serving You

-There lies the most interesting starting point.
-That uncomfortable gap between story and life is where reinvention begins.
+That gap between your old narrative and your current life is where reinvention begins.

-Because life isn’t measured by the number of years lived, but by the stories you choose to tell—to others and to yourself.
+Because life isn’t measured by the number of years you survive—but by the stories you choose to live and tell, both to others and to yourself.

 When Life Stops Following the Script